Ayushsingh-02082004/BridgeLabz-Training-Apexon/README.md

 What i've done today: Completed oops , static class , reference and variable and instance of class, started snake&ladder problem and inheritance.

+Date 10/01/26
+What i've done till now : Completed oops , events delegates , multithreading , filehandling and events and delegates and sql and database and generics and collections .